multiversx/mx-deprecated-sdk-js-snippets/README.md

-# erdjs-snippets
+# mx-sdk-js-snippets

 Base library for (mocha-style) Smart Contract interaction snippets.
-Based on erdjs.
+Based on sdk-js.
 Runnable in VSCode.

 This library is meant to be used for testing & auditing Smart Contracts.